 At December 31, 2019, no amount was outstanding under the 2018 credit facility revolver, and \$41 million was utilized by outstanding standby letters of credit, resulting in \$459 million available for additional borrowings or standby letters of credit.
 At December 31, 2019, \$259 million was available for additional standby letters of credit under the letter of credit sub-facility and no amounts were outstanding under the swingline sub-facility.
 Both the term loan and the revolver mature on October 18, 2024 and can be repaid without penalty.
-Amounts repaid on the term loan may not be reborrowed and amounts borrowed under the revolver may be repaid and reborrowed until the revolver's maturity, at which time all outstanding loans together with all accrued and unpaid interest must be repaid.
+Amounts repaid on the term loan may not be reborrowed and amounts borrowed under the revolver's maturity, at which time all outstanding loans together with all accrued and unpaid interest must be repaid.